Special Educational Needs and Disability (SEND) Information Report

-You can download and read The Grove SEND information Report here View and download pdf
+You can download and read The Grove SEND information Report below:

 About our School

-The Grove is a brand new specialist school for pupils aged 5-19.
+The Grove is a specialist school for pupils aged 5–19.
 We are a co-educational day school provision for young people with a primary diagnosis of autism.

-You can read more about our school in our head of school welcome here
+You can read more about our school in the Headteacher’s welcome here.

 Admissions to The Grove are made through the Local Authority although referrals may also come from parents/carers, mainstream schools or other professionals.